TritonDataCenter/rfd/rfd/0078/README.md

 ### A short description of ZAPI-747's use case

-In order to implement part of the [NFS shared volumes RFD][RFD 26], indexes on new VM objects' fields need to be added to VMAPI moray buckets' schema.
+In order to implement part of the [NFS shared volumes RFD][RFD26], indexes on new VM objects' fields need to be added to VMAPI moray buckets' schema.

 The migration of current schemas to the new ones needs to be performed during